 Condensation can make mould grow in your home.
 Mould can stain and damage wallpaper, walls, window frames, furniture, and clothes.
 Mould and its tiny seeds, called spores, cause the musty smell you notice in damp places.
-Black Mould is a clear sign of condensation.
-Water that has come in through masonry will contain salts which inhibit black mould.
+Black mould is a clear sign of condensation because it doesn't grow where there's salt, like in places with rising damp